-- Dab it on a bandana or handkerchief for a soothing scent on-the-go.
+- Dab it on a bandana or handkerchief for a soothing scent on the go.

 - Leave on overnight.

-You can also mix the diluted oil into water or your favorite cleanser to use as a facial rinse.
+- Mix the diluted oil into water or your favorite cleanser to use as a facial rinse.

-Bergamot oil enthusiasts (and people who love soft, lightly scented hair), swear by this essential oil’s ability to soften and tame curls.
+Bergamot oil enthusiasts (and people who love soft, lightly scented hair) swear by this essential oil’s ability to soften and tame curls.
 Anecdotal evidence indicates that bergamot oil may also be soothing to an irritated scalp.

 To use, put a few drops in your usual shampoo.
 You can also mix one to two drops with a tablespoon of carrier oil and massage it into your scalp as an overnight treatment.

-Using bergamot oil with other essential oils
+Blending with other essential oils

-- Lavender oil.
-Lavender is a classic scent for aromatherapy.
+- Lavender oil: Lavender is a classic scent for aromatherapy.
 It’s often used in skin, hair, and acne products and treatments.

-- Tea tree oil.
-Touted for its antibacterial properties, tea tree oil may fight acne and soothe skin inflammation.
+- Tea tree oil: Touted for its antibacterial properties, tea tree oil may fight acne and soothe skin inflammation.

-- Chamomile oil.
-Soothing as a tea or on the skin, chamomile may also elevate mood.
+- Chamomile oil: Soothing as a tea or on the skin, chamomile may also elevate mood.

 Research on bergamot oil has uncovered multiple benefits.
 These include: